Intensive, consultation-based résumé writing:

-In-depth, individually developed interviewing—typically three hours for senior clients.
+In-depth, individually-developed interviewing—typically three hours for senior clients.
 So thorough, detailed, and individualized that it teaches my clients, by example, about how to think about and present their own skills and experience.

 Total information strategy and writing craftsmanship, so your résumé can open doors that other résumés can’t—making the points that need to be made at each stage, from the first screening to the final short‑list.